Pro Tips & Tricks

 The truth about

 At North American Tapes we are hockey fans, hockey players and above all experts on all things tape from our many, many years of experience in this business.
-We know hockey tape better than anyone in the world.
+We know best hockey tape better than anyone in the world.
 Putting those experiences together is how we made Comp-o-stik the best performing hockey tape in the world.
 Here are some myths and misconceptions about tape and our take on them.